 1. Single-Ply Membranes

 TPO, or thermoplastic polyolefin, is similar to an EPDM roof in a couple of ways.
-Like the EPDM roof, ethylene propylene rubber goes into TPO, but it’s combined with polyprophylene rubber as well to give it increased durability.
+Like the EPDM roof, ethylene propylene rubber goes into TPO, but it’s combined with polypropylene rubber as well to give it increased durability.

 This particular material is highly resistant to environmental conditions and responds well to potential hazards like standing water, plant growth or dampness.

-Metal roofing options can increase energy efficiency, lower maintenance costs and are available in various colors.
+Metal roofing options can increase energy efficiency, lower maintenance and energy costs and are available in various colors.
 Some manufacturers are so confident in their product, in fact, that they boast a savings of up to 90% on roof maintenance costs.

 Sealant is used in overlapping joints to prevent water infiltration, and neoprene washers are added to the bolts that fasten panels to the rafters.
 A variety of looks are available, depending upon the roof design, including standing seam, batten seam, tile and curved options.

-Comprised of the same material used to make asphalt shingles, asphalt roofing is commonly seen on low slope roofs.
+Composed of the same material used to make asphalt shingles, asphalt roofing is commonly seen on low slope roofs.
 This type of roof system is often one of the most cost-effective, and offers multi-layer protection.